 The greatest issue I can find with packaged tours is the lack of flexibility in their schedules with everything including destinations, meals, accommodation and your group all being predetermined and locked in place before you even set out.
 This is my personal preference speaking as I like to have the flexibility to change my mind when I travel but if you’re happy to just go with the flow then maybe a tour could work well.
-In my opinion the thought of having no input at all in the journey and being locked into a roller coaster ride with the possibly of sitting next to your very own ‘Judy’ is enough to make me think twice about forking out the cash for one of these badboys.
-In Australia Contiki style party tours seem to be just about a rite of passage early 20 somethings take on their way along the voyage to adulthood and very often these tours are the first taste of travel young Australians experience, (probably due to their convenience and our drinking culture).
+In my opinion, the thought of having no input at all in the journey and being locked into a roller coaster ride with the possibility of sitting next to your very own ‘Judy’ is enough to make me think twice about forking out the cash for one of these bad-boys.
+In Australia, Contiki style party tours seem to be just about a rite of passage early 20 some things take on their way along the voyage to adulthood and very often these tours are the first taste of travel young Australians experience, (probably due to their convenience and our drinking culture).

 - Can be a good first taste of the travel experience

 - No planning required (if you are happy to go with the flow)